NHSDigital/nhs-eps-spine-client/README.md

 This repository encompasses the code for invoking the Spine client, designed for interaction with the Spine API.
 It serves as a versatile NPM dependency for both <https://github.com/NHSDigital/prescriptionsforpatients> and the Prescription Tracker application.

+### Versions

+This project has a dependency on @aws-lambda-powertools/logger.
+If you are using @aws-lambda-powertools/logger in your project, and you are using version 1.x of @aws-lambda-powertools/logger, then you must use version 1.x of this module.
+If you are using @aws-lambda-powertools/logger in your project, and you are using version 2.x of @aws-lambda-powertools/logger, then you must use version 2.x of this module.

 ### Usage

 To integrate this into your project, install the package using the following: